mavinkurve/githuborgcli3/ReadMe.md

 ```

 ## Authentication
 This app can run in authenticated or unauthenticated mode.
-When running unauthenticated, API rate limit will be
-restricted to 60 per hour.

 Authentication can be provided via personal access token specified on commandline or provided via a system environment
 variable.
 Personal access token directions: https://github.blog/2013-05-16-personal-api-tokens

 Alternately, you can also specify username and password on commandline.
 If you are providing `-u` option, specify `-p`
 flag on commandline to enter password in interactive mode.

+App will default to using unauthenticated mode when above options fail.

 ## Other commandline options